Quiz: Can you defend against XSS vulnerability?

 special meaning, which we need to replace with another appropriate sequence to

-empty HTML comment between the braces {<!-- -->{
+insert an empty HTML comment between the braces {<!-- -->{

 Quiz Results